 We need to add the two topics we created at the beginning of the tutorial to a table of contents (TOC).
 In a project you can have many TOC files-perhaps one for each target, or you can have a single TOC for multiple targets.
 In the spirit of single-sourcing content, let's use one TOC and apply conditions to it.
-For more information see the Flare online Help.
+For more information see the Help system.

 - NOTE The number of TOCs you use depends on the complexity of the TOC.
 The TOC in this tutorial is simple.
 There are just a handful of files altogether, and there are just a couple of differences between the online and print output.
 In this case, one TOC is easy to manage.
 On the other hand, imagine one TOC containing hundreds of topics for 25 different outputs.
 If all the outputs had only a third of the files in common and the rest were marked with conditions, then the TOC might be more time consuming to manage.
-For that case, it would be better to create multiple TOCs. - 1.
+For that case, it would - 1.
 From the Project Organizer, expand the TOCs folder.
 The Austin project includes separate TOCs for the online and print outputs, but we're going to use only one. - 2.
 Right-click on the Print-TOC file, and from the context menu select Rename.
 We are renaming the Print-TOC file to use as a base for a new TOC because it already includes the necessary settings for PDF output (as well as online output). - 3.
 Give the TOC a new name.
 Type Austin-TOC, and press ENTER. - 4.
-In the Link Update dialog, click Update Links. - 5.
-Right-click on the Online-TOC (Primary) file, and from the context menu select Delete. - 6.
-From the Delete dialog, click OK. - 7.
-In the Link Update dialog, click Remove Links. - 8.
-Double-click the Austin-TOC file to open it for editing. - 9.
-From the Content Explorer, drag the new topics and drop them logically into the TOC Editor. - a.
-Select Austin-Plants.htm, and drop it in the TOC as a new section after Famous Austin Folks. - b.
-Select Garden-Tools.htm, and drop it under Plants in Austin so that it is indented under it (i.e., it is a "child" of "Plants in Austin").
+In the Link Update dialog, click Update Links.